-In 1996, Karen married saxophonist Norbert Stachel, who in 1998 became the tenor saxophonist for the band Tower of Power.
+In 1996, Karen married saxophonist Norbert Stachel.
 The Christmas CD And Of The Son was released in 1999 with her married name of Karen Stachel.
-Twelve versions of Christmas classics are performed in a peaceful, calming, reflective and introspective way.
-It is mostly solo flute of songs like “The Christmas Song”, “O Holy Night” and the Carpenter’s “Merry Christmas Darling”.
-A few duets, trios and quartets are included; “Away in a Manger”, “Dance of the Sugar Plumfairies” - Tschaikowsky and “Little Drummer Boy” which Karen overdubbed parts.
+Sixteen Christmas classics are performed in a peaceful, calming, reflective and introspective way.
+It is mostly solo flute of songs like “The Christmas Song”, “O Holy Night”, “Merry Christmas Darling”, "Silent Night" and "The Lord's Prayer".
+A few duets, trios and quartets are included; “Away in a Manger”, “Dance of the Sugar Plumfairies”, “Little Drummer Boy” "Carol of the Bells", which Karen overdubbed parts.

-In 2002 the Stachels moved to New York City.
-Karen released her third CD And The Holy Spirit in 2008.
-Most of the musicians on the CD are people she met at jam sessions around New York City, i.e. Spike Wilner, Dan Nimmer, Dion Tucker, Alex Hernandez, Todd Ishler, Jordan Young, Kenneth Salters, and Juni Booth.
+In 2002 the Stachels moved to New York City to go after their music pursuits.
+She released her third CD And The Holy Spirit in 2008.
+"The Summer Knows", "Only Trust Your Heart" and an original bebop tune "Midtown Madness" and "The Local Bar" a blues Karen wrote in tribute to slain Sean Bell, are four songs on the album.
+Most of the musicians on the CD are people she met at jam sessions around New York City: Spike Wilner (proprietor of Smalls Jazz Club), Dan Nimmer (pianist with the Lincoln Center Jazz Orchestra), Dion Tucker, Alex Hernandez, Todd Ishler, Jordan Young, Kenneth Salters, and Juini Booth (world famous bassist and dear friend).
 Will Bernard, Norbert Stachel, and Dave Phelps contributed their talent also.